 It’s important to actively experiment to see what works best.
 You can test various elements of your digital marketing strategy, from high-level to granular.
-For example:

 - If you’re new to social advertising in general, set up a campaign and run a small test to get started.
 Allocate a hundred bucks to a weeklong test and see how it does.

 - Try different copy, images, headlines, and calls-to-action to see what works best.

 - Try a new target audience to see if engagement increases or decreases.

 - Try a new social media platform or ad format.

 When Ascedia first started working with Gateway Technical College, they were only investing in search and Google Display Network.
 This past fall, we convinced them to shift some of that budget to Facebook for their fall enrollment campaign.
 We found that while Google drove more visits overall, Facebook visits were actually more effective in terms of engagement and conversions.
 The overall conversion rate was 10% compared to less than 1% for Google Display.